 How To Use Inspiration In Your Garden

-When you see something you like train yourself to ask what is it specifically that you like about it.
+When you see something you like, train yourself to ask what is it specifically that you like about it.
 Is it the colour, shape, texture or planting?
-Once you’ve narrowed it down you can then work out cost-effective way of doing the something similar in your own garden.
+Once you’ve narrowed it down you can then work out a cost-effective way of doing the something similar in your own garden.

 To see more of the show gardens visit the RHS website.
 What inspiration have you taken from this year’s Chelsea Flower show?

 If you would like the Successful Garden Design cheat sheet and video on how to add the WOW factor to your garden click on the image below…